 - Time taken: whenever you want.

 - Tips & warnings: Your body also uses L-tyrosine to produce the thyroid hormone thyroxine.
 If you experience hyperthyroidism or Graves disease, supplementation could worsen these conditions.

 Your body requires sunshine to manufacture vitamin D — so it gets a lot harder in the winter months.
 While those dwelling in nudist colonies on the equator may produce enough vitamin D, the rest of us can seriously benefit from supplements.
-As many as three out of four American adults are vitamin D deficient.
 Research suggests that drops in vitamin D cause the lowered serotonin characteristic of seasonal depression, and that supplementing with vitamin D3 can improve these symptoms.
 Researcher have also linked vitamin D deficiency and depression in general.
 Several studies link vitamin D supplements and light therapy to improved depression scores.

 - Time taken: In the morning

 - Tips & warnings: People with brown/black skin don’t convert sunlight into vitamin D as quickly as lighter skinned people.
-If you’re brown-skinned, a safe bet is 1,500 IU / 25 pounds of body weight.
 If unsure, you should always test your blood levels to monitor your body’s needs.